Standards Framework for Oral Health Practitioners

 - Ethical principles - the ethical principles of oral health practice

 - Professional standards - what practitioners must do to ensure they adhere to the ethical principles of oral health practice

 - Practice standards - detailed standards related to specific practice areas

-We protect public health and safety by requiring all oral health practitioners to meet our standards before they can practise dentistry, dental hygiene, dental therapy and dental technology in New Zealand.
+We protect public health and safety by requiring all oral health practitioners to meet our standards before they can practise as a dentist, dental hygienist, dental therapist, oral health therapist, orthodontic auxiliary, clinical dental technician and dental technician in New Zealand.